-The main aspect of the model is that it captures latent dimensions that impact both the variety of behaviors collected at acquisition as well as future propensities to buy and to respond to marketing actions.
+In this research we propose a solution to the cold start problem by developing a modeling framework that leverages the information collected at the moment of acquisition.
+The main aspect of the model is that it flexibly captures latent dimensions that govern both the behaviors observed at acquisition as well as future propensities to buy and to respond to marketing actions.
 Using probabilistic machine learning, we combine deep exponential families with the demand model, relating behaviors observed in the first purchase with consequent customer behavior.
-We first demonstrate that such a model is flexible enough to capture a wide range of heterogeneity structures (both linear and non-linear), thus being applicable to a variety of behaviors and contexts.
-We also demonstrate the model’s ability to handle large amounts of data while overcoming commonly faced challenges such as data redundancy, missing data, and the presence of irrelevant information.
-We then apply the model to data from a retail context and illustrate how the focal firm could form customers' first impressions by merely using its transactional database.
-We show that the focal firm would significantly improve the return on their marketing actions if it targeted just-acquired customers based on their first impressions.
+The model can be integrated with a variety of demand specifications and is flexible enough to capture a wide range of heterogeneity structures (both linear and non-linear), thus being applicable to a variety of behaviors and contexts.

-Keywords: Customer Management, Targeting, Deep Exponential Families, Probabilistic Machine Learning, Acquisition
+Keywords: Customer Relationship Management (CRM), Deep Exponential Families, Probabilistic Machine Learning, Cold Start Problem

 Suggested Citation: Suggested Citation